duaraghav8/Ethlint/docs/user-guide.rst

 *************************

 -  `VS Code: Solidity with Solium linting by Beau Gunderson`_
+-  `ethereum/emacs-solidity with Solium support by Lefteris Karapetsas`_
 -  `VS Code: Solidity with Solium linting by Juan Blanco`_
 -  `VS Code: Solidity with Solium linting by CodeChain.io`_
 -  `Sublime Solium Gutter by Florian Sey`_